Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Related Work

 With the advent of so-called foundation models, the semantic matching literature has come full circle: Recent studies demonstrated that features obtained from such models can be utilized for detecting semantic correspondences in a zero-shot manner~\citep{aberman2018neural, amir2021deep, zhang2023tale, hedlin2023unsupervised, tang2023emergent, cheng2024zero}.
 More specifically, DINO features~\citep{caron2021emerging, oquab2023dinov2} have been shown to exhibit strong coarse semantic awareness useful for handling larger, cross-instance variations~\citep{amir2021deep, zhang2023tale, zhang2024telling, suri2024lift, fundel2024distillation, xue2025matcha}, while features from diffusion models~\citep{rombach2022high,stracke2024cleandift} can complement them, resulting in better performance~\citep{hedlin2023unsupervised, tang2023emergent, zhang2023tale, zhang2024telling, mariotti2024improving, li2024sd4match, fundel2024distillation, xue2025matcha}.

 While a simple nearest-neighbor search in feature space proves to be a powerful zero-shot method for correspondence estimation, prior work also uncovered systematic problems of this approach, \eg, in the disambiguation of symmetric object parts~\citep{luo2023diffusion, zhang2024telling, mariotti2024improving, li2024sd4match, wimmer2024back,sommer2025common3d}.
-Therefore, several works proposed to append adapter modules that are fine-tuned using supervision with ground truth correspondences~\citep{zhang2024telling, xue2025matcha}.
+Therefore, several works have proposed appending adapter modules that are fine-tuned using supervision with ground-truth correspondences~\citep{zhang2024telling, xue2025matcha}.
 While reducing the labeling requirements, methods that build a joint atlas for objects in multiple images usually require larger quantities of input images and perform test-time optimization~\citep{gupta2023asic, ofri2023neural}. \citet{zhang2024telling} use keypoint-specific information to disambiguate left-right symmetries at test time.
 While their strategy is simple, not all symmetries can be solved by image transformations, e.g., flipping, and the required keypoint-specific information is generally not available. \citet{fundel2024distillation} proposed fine-tuning distilled foundational features for geometric matching using 3D ground truth data.
 This approach is, however, inherently limited to the same object instance, resulting in suboptimal results for cross-instance matching. \citet{mariotti2024improving} proposed learning a map from features to the surface of a sphere using 3D pose information as a weak supervision signal.
-While this method successfully resolves most symmetries for simple objects like cars, a spherical prior does not accurately capture objects with more complex topology.
+While this method successfully resolves most symmetries for simple objects, such as cars, a spherical prior does not accurately capture objects with more complex topologies.

 Our work also aims to improve the performance of semantic matching by refining foundational features.
 In contrast to \citet{zhang2024telling}, we do not require dataset-specific keypoint definitions since our work only relies on weak supervision that is available at scale.
 Similar to \citet{mariotti2024improving}, we leverage 3D information to reduce ambiguities.
 However, our work does not suffer from performance drops for objects with more complex topology and thus does not require tuning of weighting factors